oblivia-simplex/Narrativity/1_spahr.md

 | Water gathers them, gathers them by their slipping.
 | Water covers them.
 | Because water is brackish it is narrative.
-| Because water is brackish they don\'t open their mouths.
+| Because water is brackish they don't open their mouths.
 | Because water is brackish they are closed in their immersion.
 | They do immerse.
-| But they don\'t open as they swim to falling water.
+| But they don't open as they swim to falling water.
 | They stand beneath falling water.
 | Water beats down on them.
 | Beats on their shoulders.